-- to other practitioners or facilities for the provision of health care, if it is not reasonably possible to obtain consent in a timely manner so long as the client has not objected to such disclosure; - to confirm the presence, location and general health status (e.g., critical, poor, fair) of a client in a facility so long as the client has not objected when offered an opportunity to do so; - in respect of a deceased individual for the purpose of identifying him or her, notifying family and friends of the death and to permit relatives to make relevant decisions about their own health; - for audit and accreditation purposes; - to address a significant risk of serious bodily harm to a person or group; - to potential and actual successors of the custodian (although potential successors must provide a written confidentiality assurance and affected individuals must be notified of any actual transfer of records to a successor); - to assess capacity under the Health Care Consent Act, 1996 and the Substitute Decisions Act, 1992; - to a health regulatory College; - in order to cooperate with a statutorily authorized inspection, investigation or similar proceeding; - in legal proceedings where the custodian or agent is or is expected to be a party or witness; - in some research situations (subject to approval by a research ethics board); - in some health planning and management purposes; - to assist in the monitoring of public health funding;
+- to other practitioners or facilities for the provision of health care if it is not reasonably possible to obtain consent in a timely manner so long as the client has not objected to such disclosure. - to Ontario Health Teams in accordance with the specified requirements. - to confirm the presence, location, and general health status (e.g., critical, poor, fair) of a client in a facility so long as the client has not objected when offered an opportunity to do so. - in respect of a deceased individual for the purpose of identifying him or her, notifying family and friends of the death and to permit relatives to make relevant decisions about their own health. - for audit and accreditation purposes. - to address a significant risk of serious bodily harm to a person or group. - in relation to the Immunization of School Pupils Act. - to potential and actual successors of the custodian (although potential successors must provide a written confidentiality assurance and affected individuals must be notified of any actual transfer of records to a successor). - to assess capacity under the Health Care Consent Act, 1996 and the Substitute Decisions Act, 1992. - to a health regulatory College. - in order to cooperate with a statutorily authorized inspection, investigation, or similar proceeding. - in legal proceedings where the custodian or agent is or is expected to be a party or witness. - in some research situations (subject to approval by a research ethics board). - in some health planning and management purposes including to Ontario Health. - to assist in the monitoring of public health funding. - to a health data institute under various rules and restrictions; and - if permitted or required by law (ss.38-47).